silvanhornstein/silvanhornstein/README.md

 ## About Me
 Hi, I am Silvan!
-I am a Berlin-trained Psychologist (BSc, MSc), Oxford-trained Evolutionary Anthropologist (MSc).
+I am a Berlin-trained Psychologist (BSc, MSc) and Oxford-trained Evolutionary Anthropologist (MSc).
-Since 2020 I am working on AI & Digitalization in Mental Healthcare, Currently as:
+Since 2020 I have been working on AI & Digitalization in Mental Healthcare, Currently as:
 - A PhD Student at HU Berlin, focussed on AI Applications in Digital Mental Healthcare.
 - A Data Scientist @ Elona Health and @ Krisenchat